MeindertN/RoboClerk/README.md

 # Highly Flexible

-By using Asciidoc format, RoboClerk makes all the features of asciidoc available for its users.
-This makes it easy to include diagrams (for example, plantUML etc. through the use of [Kroki](https://kroki.io/)), images, and other visual aids in the generated documentation.

 RoboClerk utilizes the Asciidoc format, granting users access to its extensive features.
 This allows for the seamless incorporation of diagrams (e.g., PlantUML through [Kroki](https://kroki.io/)), images, tables, code snippets, cross-references, and more into the generated documentation, enhancing its overall quality and readability.

 # Getting Started

-.
-Pull the RoboClerk docker container for the release you want to use:
+1. Pull the RoboClerk docker container for the release you want to use:

-`some command`
+    $ some command

-.
-At the command prompt, use the `scaffold demo` command to generate a set of demo directories containing templates and everything you need to run RoboClerk for the first time.
+2. At the command prompt, use the `scaffold demo` command to generate a set of demo directories containing templates and everything you need to run RoboClerk for the first time.
 The precise command to use depends on what commandline you are using:

-`some other command`
+    $ some other command

 To learn more details about RoboClerk please check out the documentation in the [Wiki](https://github.com/MeindertN/RoboClerk/wiki).